skylord-at-hub/spawners/README.md

 # Spawners #
 This MOD for Minetest let the player craft mob and ore Spawner blocks.
 Mobs/Ores are spawning randomly in a short intervals.

+From version 0.6 Pyramids can be spawned in desert and environmental spwaners are added.
+Environmental spawners are used for spawning inside of temples and dungeons (mapgen v6 default minetest game). - Thanks to BlockMen.
+These kind of spawners are very rarely droping real mob spawners, in any other case they don't drop anything.

 Easy to implement new mob mods just look in to config.lua.
+New features can be enabled/disabled in settings.txt file.

 Currently it works with [Pyramids Mummy](https://forum.minetest.net/viewtopic.php?id=7063), [Mobs Redo](https://forum.minetest.net/viewtopic.php?f=11&t=9917) and [Creatures](https://forum.minetest.net/viewtopic.php?f=11&t=8638).